Analysis: Who has the toughest Pac-12 football schedule in 2021?

 To create the foundation for the Pac-12 champion to compete for a College Football Playoff berth, the conference needs (at minimum) to either split the four games on Sept.
 11 or have Oregon conquer Ohio State.

-2) Once again, Brigham Young accounts for an outsized portion of the Pac-12’s non-conference matchups, with five teams facing the Cougars:
+2) Once again, Brigham Young accounts for an outsized portion of the Pac-12’s nonconference matchups, with five teams facing the Cougars: Arizona, ASU, Utah, USC and Washington State.

 BYU will have a new quarterback and, in our opinion, is unlikely to replicate its 2020 success (11-1).